WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/README.md

 # Web3Inbox SDK Overview

-The Web3Inbox SDK will combine functionality of [Push](../../clients/push/README.md) and [Chat](../../clients/chat/README.md) into one offering by giving access to the [Web3Inbox](https://web3inbox.com) inner state and user interface.
+The Web3Inbox SDK combines functionality of [Push](../../clients/push/README.md) and [Chat](../../clients/chat/README.md)
+into one offering by giving access to the [Web3Inbox](https://web3inbox.com) inner state and user interface.